 For details regarding the Examinations Timetable, Controlled Assessments, written exams, and information on the warnings given to students during exams please see the links below.
 It is critical that students understand the JCQ regulations.
-These will be modelled extensively during Mock examinations for Praising Stars within the sports hall and main hall.
+These will be modelled extensively during Mock examinations for Praising Stars within the sports hall, main hall and in classrooms.

 For further information regarding exams information please contact Mrs Karen Bullock, Exams Officer 01642 454577 Ext 7194 or email@example.com